20Tauri/DoxyDoxygen/README.md

 To switch between your preferred commenting styles, press <kbd>Alt</kbd>+<kbd>Shift</kbd>+<kbd>Q</kbd> (or <kbd>Super</kbd>+<kbd>Alt</kbd>+<kbd>Shift</kbd>+<kbd>Q</kbd> on OS/X).

-You can also find more flexible commands in the palette.
+You can also find more flexible commands in the Command Palette.

 ### Generate documentation